 - Avoid pungent, fried & greasy food, sugar & sweets, strong tea & coffee, alcoholic beverages, condiments & pickles, fast foods.

 - Meditation and other relaxation techniques should be used regularly as natural epilepsy treatment to ensure that stress does not disturb the electric activities in brain.

-The natural epilepsy treatment can also be done by inculcating these lifestyle changes in your daily routine:
+The natural epilepsy treatment in ayurveda can also be done by inculcating these lifestyle changes in your daily routine: